SQLite Database: How to Create, Open, Backup & Drop Files

 - Drop Database

 Unlike other database management systems, there is no CREATE DATABASE command in SQLite.
-In SQLite, here is how you can create a new database:
+In this SQLite tutorial, here is how you can create a new database:

 - Open the Windows Command Line tool (cmd.exe) from the start, type "cmd" and open it.